brian1917/workload-identifier/README.md

         The org value for the PCE. (default 1)
   -output string
-        File to write the unmanaged workloads to. (default "umwl_output.csv") -port int
+        File to write the unmanaged workloads to. (default "umwl_output.csv") -p    Private IP addresses only to only suggest workloads in the RFC 1918 address space.
+  -port int
         The port for the PCE. (default 8443)
   -pwd string